alankrantas/alankrantas/notes/vintage-collection.md

 ## Lenses

-IS = image stabilization
+- IS = image stabilization

-STM = stepping motor
+- STM = stepping motor

+> Series E lenses are all AI-S. Also, I use a Canon EF to EF-M adapter to use EF-S lenses.

 | Name                                                    | Mount      | Type                               | Year | Serial/Manufactured Date | Lens    | Note                                         |
 | ------------------------------------------------------- | ---------- | ---------------------------------- | ---- | ------------------------ | ------- | -------------------------------------------- |